Selling a House in a Flood Zone in Florida

 Why Traditional Buyers Walk Away From Flood Zone Homes

-The buyer pool for flood zone properties is smaller because the economics are harder.
-A conventional buyer needs flood insurance to close, and many won't stomach the annual cost on top of Florida's already-high homeowners insurance (averaging $5,800-$10,400/year statewide).
-FHA and VA buyers face even stricter requirements.
+The buyer pool for flood zone properties can be smaller because the economics are harder.
+A financed buyer may need acceptable flood insurance to close, and the quote can affect debt-to-income ratios, approval, and willingness to move forward.

 Sell Your Flood Zone Property As-Is

-We close in 7-21 days and pay all closing costs.
-If your flood zone property has been sitting on the market or you've lost a buyer to insurance sticker shock, give us a call.
+We close when title, payoff, access, and seller documents are ready and state covered seller costs in writing.
+If your flood zone property has been sitting on the market or you've lost a buyer after insurance review, compare your listing net with a written as-is offer.

 Get Your Cash Offer